ms/buildtogether.tech/src/process/index.md

 [% i "code review" %]Code review[% /i %].
 :   [% x git-team %] explained when, why, and how to do this.

-The other practices---stand-up meetings, sprints, analysis & estimation---are
+The other practices—stand-up meetings, sprints, analysis & estimation—are
 covered below, while delivering releases is covered in [% x delivery %].
 Before we explore them, though, let's take a look at a typical afternoon in the life of a student programmer.